radioarcane/radio-arcane.com/_posts/mixes/sorrow-vomit-2021-07-18.md

 filters:
   - 'Sorrow-Vomit'
 description: >-
    Recorded live July 18, 2021.
-Tracks off new releases from July / June 2021 in the style of post-punk, guitar-based coldwave, gothic rock with some deathrock / anarcho punkmixed in as well + a few borderline darkwave tracks gothic in spirit.
+Tracks off new releases from July / June 2021 in the style of post-punk, guitar-based coldwave, gothic rock with some deathrock / anarcho punk mixed in as well + a few borderline darkwave tracks gothic in spirit.

    Playlist: